CKita/BeeFlow/README.md

 1. Data (folder)

-    a.  sites.csv -\> data frame with raw data on the sites where the selected studies were conducted.
+    a.  studies and countries.csv -\> data frame with raw data on the sites where the selected studies were conducted.

 2. Figure (folder)

-    a.  sites.png -\> locations of the study sites on the world.
+    a.  studies and countries.png -\> locations of the study sites on the world.

-    b.  sites2.png -\> number of studies conducted per country.

 3. Code (folder)

-    a.
-Sites.R -\> commented script to help reproduce the figures `sites.png` and `sites2.png`.

-### **Years (folder)**

-1. Data (folder)

-    a.
-Articles.csv -\> data frame with raw data on the references of the selected studies.

-2. Figure (folder)

-    a.  journals.png -\> number of studies published per journal.

-    b.  publication_year.png -\> number of studies published per year.

-3. Code (folder)

-    a.
-Journals.R -\> commented script to help reproduce the figure `journals.png`.
+    a.  studies and countries.R -\> commented script to help reproduce the figure `studies and countries.png`.

-    b.  publication_year -\> commented script to help reproduce the figure `publication_year.png`.

 ### **Articles included in the review (file)**